Be3N2/Image-Search-Api-Project/README.md

 Made on glitch and so it is up and running over there ready to use: https://url-shortener-node.glitch.me/

-The history is stored on a mongoDB database hosted on mLab.
-A surprisingly simple back end project for freecodecamp and I believe a big part of that was because of how simple it is to use the google-images library, big thanks to them for making it easy on me.
+This project was made for freecodecamp and for me to learn backend.
+It went pretty smooth and I believe a big part of that was because of how simple it is to use the google-images library, big thanks to them for making it easy on me.

-Go check the image searching library here: https://www.npmjs.com/package/google-images
+Can check out the image searching library here: https://www.npmjs.com/package/google-images

 Here is my freecodecamp profile: https://www.freecodecamp.org/be3n2